go-gorm/gorm.io/pages/docs/models.md

 ### Field-Level Permission

-Exported fields have all permission when doing CRUD with GORM, but GORM allows you change the field-level permission with tag, so you can make a field to read-only, write-only, create-only, update-only or ignored
+Exported fields have all permission when doing CRUD with GORM, but GORM allows you to change the field-level permission with tag, so you can make a field to read-only, write-only, create-only, update-only or ignored

 ```go
 type User struct {